Blog: Words For Thought

 Looking at the three words above we see the first and third have the difference of only one letter, the "e" on the end of the first word.
 Looking at the keyboard again, we observe that the "s" and "e" are neighbors on one common corner.
 So, unless you are an Exceptionally Skilled Typist, it is not out of the realm of possibility to hit both letters at the same time.
 [Believe me here, I know what I am talking about because I am not an EST.] If you wanted to type corpse because you are writing about a cadaver or body; bully for you.
 If you are discussing an organization such as the Mercy Corps, then bad on you for the spelling/typographical error.

 The sad part is the spellchecker on your computer is unlikely to flag that for you, because both corpse and corps are correctly spelled words.
 We find ourselves facing the conundrum of context again: The right word in the wrong context is not the right word.
-To be truthful, context is king and if we do not learn her ways then we are the slave and not the master.
+To be truthful, context is king and if we do not learn his ways then we are the slave and not the master.

 What about the second word?
 I have finished my apple and must dispose of the core.
 I hope we have gotten to the core or heart of this issue for you, in this edition of Words for Thought.

 We will talk about core again sometime, there are several words that rhyme with core: wore, tore, yore, fore, bore and others.
+Another set of homophones for another time.